mgatland/mcmanager/README.md

 * reservedIp: your reserved IP address
 * minecraftSshPassword: the password you chose in step 3 above.
 * vultrKey: go to vultr.com, click on your name in the top right, choose API, create a personal access token, then put it in here.
+* _You you can set *dropboxFolder* here if you changed it from the default value in the startup script.
+If you didn't change it there, don't set it here._

 Go into Deploy and connect it to GitHub.
 Make it deploy from your fork of this repository.
 Find the 'Deploy Branch' button to deploy it now.